queenfan993/unique_binary_search_tree/README.md

 # client.c
 - A program used to validate modules.
-- test the write and the read operations
+- Test the read、write and llseek operations of char device.
-- the results of the usbt module are stored in the out file
+- Put the results of the usbt module in the out file.